 There’s no doubt about it: raising kids in such a wonderful city (aka Singapore) is just awesome sauce.
 You’ll never run out of things to do, places to eat nom-worthy food and cool spots to explore.
-Our fun pick this time around?
+Our neighbourhood pick this time around?
 Bugis!
 Yep, you heard it right.
-Although most people wouldn’t consider Bugis kid-friendly (it’s actually considered to be more teen-friendly than anything), we’ve scoured the joint for all the fun stuff your little ones would love.
+Although most people wouldn’t consider Bugis kid-friendly (it’s actually considered to be more teen-friendly than anything), we’ve scoured the ‘hood for all the fun stuff your little ones will love.
 The best part?
 We’ve got enough to pack in a whole day’s worth of activities.
 So hop on your favourite bus and get the lowdown on Bugis…

-Clinton St.Baking Company, 31 Purvis St, Singapore 188608, p.
+Where: 31 Purvis St, Singapore 188608, p.
 6684 4845

-Visit a museum (or two or three)
+2. Visit a museum (or four!)

 If there’s one thing we love most about Bugis, is that it’s home to the city’s most treasured museums and art schools.
 In fact, every August, it throws the biggest night art celebration in town – The Singapore Night Festival.
 So, when there are kids involved, you need to focus on one thing above all else: fun!
 Here are the museums that deliver it in spades:

 Get a lesson in all things Singapore and head over to the National Museum of Singapore over on Stamford Road.
 Every last Saturday of the month, it plans fun activities such as interactive tours, storytelling sessions, family workshops, drop-in craft activities, captivating performances and more.
 If you’ve got smaller kiddies, whisk them over to the Glass Rotunda for teamLAB’s Story of the Forest exhibit.
 And don’t forget to stop over at Food for Thought for a quick snack break!